Combat Unauthorized Access with AI in IAM

 Digital transformation requires organizations to collaborate freely throughout the value chain.
 So how do they know who they’re dealing with?

-Revolutionizing Security with AI: Enhancing Access and Control
+Revolutionizing Security with AI in IAM: Enhancing Access and Control

-Enter AI-powered tools such as ForgeRock’s Autonomous Access, through which iC Consult helps customers capture and analyze a wide range of “access signals”.
+Enter AI-powered tools such as ForgeRock’s Autonomous Access, which exemplify the power of AI in IAM.
+Through these tools, iC Consult helps customers capture and analyze a wide range of “access signals”.
 The aim is to flag anomalous access requests and to introduce the right amount of friction through the right channel.
 The tool can easily be fine-tuned according to the customers’ risk tolerance so that low-risk access behaviors are streamlined while high-risk requests are revoked altogether.

 The goal is to make it as simple and rapid as possible for anyone authorized to enter the ecosystem to do so – reducing unneeded friction and potential abandonment.
 Suspicious access requests, meanwhile, can be resolved quickly, with the user given access or blocked according to their response.
 Either way, the process is managed autonomously, rather than sucking in resources that could be deployed more productively elsewhere.
 Autonomous Access learns from past risky access request patterns to authenticate and authorize with greater confidence.